hkspm-yp/Astro-e-calendar/README.md

 To generate a list of events of another year, simply change the variable  ```year``` .

-The output file is named as Astro E-calendar [year] raw.xlsx.
-It is recommended to remove "raw" when the solar eclipse information and meteor shower information are updated.
-In the output folder, you can find a completed "Astro E-calendar 2023.xlsx" and some raw files for the future.

 ```python
 HKT = timezone('Asia/Hong_Kong')
 year = 2023